Green Gartside

 Green Gartside (born Paul Julian Strohmeyer; 22 June 1955) is a Welsh singer, songwriter and musician.
-He is the frontman of the band Scritti Politti.
+He is the frontman of the British band Scritti Politti.

 Early life

 Gartside was born on 22 June 1955 in Cardiff, Wales, to a "Cup-a-Soup salesman dad and a hairdresser / secretary / whatever mum".
 His childhood was not always happy, with the family, which included a sister, having to move every twelve months or so because of his father's job.
 The family ended up "living all over [Wales], from Bridgend to Newport to Ystrad Mynach".
 His father died while he was a child and his widowed mother married her boss, a solicitor from Newport named Gordon Gartside, from whom he adopted his new surname.
 Gartside recalls, "The 'Green' bit came about because I didn't like the fact there were two other Pauls in my class and I wanted something different.
 So I just chose something random after listening to a Captain Beefheart album where all the musicians were named odd things like Zoot Horn Rollo.
 I thought having a made-up name was well cool".

 Gartside attended Croesyceiliog Grammar School in Cwmbran.
 At the age of 14, he formed a branch of the Young Communist League, along with his schoolfriend and future Scritti Politti bassist Nial Jinks.
 He later completed a foundation course in Art at Newport Art College. and formed a band called Heads of the Valleys.

 In the mid-1970s, Gartside moved to England to study Fine Art at Leeds Polytechnic.